rei/rei-cedar-docs/docs/release-notes/summer-2021/README.md

 | `@rei/cedar` | ^10.x.x |
 | `@rei/febs` | ^8.3.x |

-- Remove `@babel/preset-env` and `@babel/register` if they are included in your project.
+- Remove `@babel/preset-env` and `@babel/register` if they are included in your project, the functionality provided by these modules is now included in the latest version of FEBS.
-- Since you're updating packages, now would be a good time to update some of your other dependencies as well!
+- Depending on the age of your microsite, you may wish to ensure your other dependencies are also up to date.
+As always, [Climbers Site](https://git.rei.com/projects/CLIMB/repos/climbers-site/browse) is a good reference point.
-- If your project depends on any shared component packages (i.e, FEDPACK, FEDCOMP, FEDPAGES), you will want to update those packages to the new version of Cedar before updating your micro-site.
+- If your project depends on any shared component packages (i.e, FEDPACK, FEDCOMP, FEDPAGES), you will want to update those packages to the new version of Cedar before updating your microsite.
+- Please reach out in Slack at [#cedar-user-support](https://rei.slack.com/messages/CA58YCGN4) or [#frontier-users](https://rei.slack.com/archives/CLWJC9FFW) if you have any questions.
 ## New Features
+### Polyfill Removals

 Polyfills for older, unsupported browsers have been removed.
 This should reduce the bundle sizes and result in better performance.

+## Breaking Changes

+The removal of polyfills involves some risk of breaking changes.
+If for some reason you need to support older browsers, you should ensure this update does not break critical functionality prior to incorporating.

 </cdr-doc-table-of-contents-shell>